wp-plugins/intergeo-maps/readme.txt

 The library shows you maps preview as you will see it at front end pages.
 Here users can copy shortcode of a map, edit or clone maps, and delete unnecessary or deprecated maps.

-Also users can create a map from library page.
+Also users can create a Google map from library page.
 To do it just click on **Add New** button next to the page title and UI builder popup immediately appears.
 The builder interacts in the same way as it does at edit posts page, except that popup doesn't insert shortcode into somewhere, popup just save a map into database for future reuse.

 == Installation ==